Who vs Whom: Simple Rule, Examples and Quick Test

 For the theory side, read:

-- Relative pronouns (who, whom, whose, which, that) — full theory
+- Relative pronouns (who, whom, whose, which, that) (full theory)

-- Defining relative clauses — full theory
+- Defining relative clauses (full theory)

 Who vs Whom on the IELTS, TOEIC and Cambridge Exams

-This is a classic register marker on writing tasks — examiners are not testing whether you know the rule, but whether you can use it appropriately for the formality of the task.
+This is a classic register marker on writing tasks: examiners are not testing whether you know the rule, but whether you can use it appropriately for the formality of the task.

-- Cambridge B2 First / C1 Advanced (Use of English) — open-cloze and key-word transformations test whom after prepositions: the colleague to ___ I spoke → whom.
+- Cambridge B2 First / C1 Advanced (Use of English): open-cloze and key-word transformations test whom after prepositions: the colleague to ___ I spoke → whom.
 Memorise the four high-frequency openers: to whom, with whom, for whom, about whom.

-- IELTS Writing Task 1 (formal letter, semi-formal letter) — addressing someone you do not know by name often calls for To whom it may concern.
-In Task 2 essays, whom in a relative clause signals a higher register — useful for band 7+.
+- IELTS Writing Task 1 (formal letter, semi-formal letter): addressing someone you do not know by name often calls for To whom it may concern.
+In Task 2 essays, whom in a relative clause signals a higher register, useful for band 7+.

-- TOEIC Part 5 (incomplete sentences) — the structure the ___ whom / who [subject pronoun] [verb] repeatedly tests object-position whom.
-Spot the subject pronoun (I, we, they) immediately after the blank — that's your clue the missing word is an object.
+- TOEIC Part 5 (incomplete sentences): the structure the ___ whom / who [subject pronoun] [verb] repeatedly tests object-position whom.
+Spot the subject pronoun (I, we, they) immediately after the blank; that's your clue the missing word is an object.

 Frequently Asked Questions

-What about who's and whose?
 Different question.
 Who's = who is or who has.
 Whose = the possessive form (whose book is this?).
 Neither relates to the who/whom subject/object choice.
 See our common English grammar mistakes post for that distinction.

-Why does the he/him test work?
 Because he and who are both subject pronouns; him and whom are both object pronouns.
 They follow the same grammatical pattern, so if one fits, the other fits.
 It's the most reliable test in English grammar.

-Can a sentence have both who and whom?
-Absolutely — and it often does in formal writing: The lawyer who drafted the contract, and whom the client later hired, retired in 2020.
+Absolutely, and it often does in formal writing: The lawyer who drafted the contract, and whom the client later hired, retired in 2020.
 The first refers to the subject of drafted; the second to the object of hired.

 New Articles